Berliners Demonstrate Against 'Rent Sharks' In Fight Over Rising Costs

 Under German law, the plan technically could happen.
 Article 15 of the German Constitution states that "land, natural resources and means of production may, for the purpose of nationalisation, be transferred to public ownership."

-"At the beginning, some of the fathers of the Constitution thought, 'Well, there could be a situation where the market ... gets out of control and then it could be important to get this regulation," Ralf Schönball, a reporter for the German newspaper Der Tagesspiegel, told KCRW Berlin.
-But Schönball said the Article has never been used before.
+"At the beginning, some of the fathers of the constitution thought, 'Well, there could be a situation where the market ... gets out of control and then it could be important to get this regulation," Ralf Schoenball, a reporter for the German newspaper Der Tagesspiegel, told KCRW Berlin.
+But Schoenball said the article has never been used before.

-Berlin's property market isn't the priciest in Europe – or even in Germany – but it has grown rapidly in recent years.
-According to a report by Deutsche Bank Research, house and apartment prices in Berlin were up about 10% year-over-year in 2017.
+Berlin's property market isn't the priciest in Europe — or even in Germany — but it has grown rapidly in recent years.
+According to a report by Deutsche Bank Research, house and apartment prices in Berlin were up about 10 percent year over year in 2017.

-The advocacy group has named its campaign: "Expropriate Deutsche Wohnen & Co" – which translates as take possession of the real estate company Deutsche Wohnen, which owns about 160,000 residential and commercial units in Berlin.
+The advocacy group has named its campaign "Expropriate Deutsche Wohnen & Co," which translates as take possession of the real estate company Deutsche Wohnen, which owns about 160,000 residential and commercial units.

-"There are a lot of stories about the Deutsche Wohnen ... that they raise rental fees, that they try to get rid of tenants with old contracts with low rental fees," Schönball told KCRW Berlin.
+"There are a lot of stories about the Deutsche Wohnen ... that they raise rental fees, that they try to get rid of tenants with old contracts with low rental fees," Schoenball told KCRW Berlin.
 "A lot of tenants are afraid that they could be put out of their apartment."

 The company's CEO, Michael Zahn, told AP the advocacy group's efforts wouldn't do anything to alleviate the city's housing crisis.

 "Expropriation is creating a lot of emotions right now," Zahn told AP in an email.
 "But it won't create a single apartment."
-AP also reported that the company said, on average, its apartments are about 645 square feet and cost about the equivalent of $650 dollars to rent, and that the company follows government rules for calculating permissible rent increases based on neighborhood averages.
+AP also reported that the company said, on average, its apartments are about 645 square feet and cost about the equivalent of $650 to rent, and that the company follows government rules for calculating permissible rent increases based on neighborhood averages.

-If the campaign can pass its first hurdle and collect 20,000 signatures, the city's government will be tasked with drafting a counter-proposal that satisfies the grassroots group.
-If the government fails, the group will need to rally another 170,000 signers in order to move the proposal to a referendum and then to a ballot, where a majority will be required to pass it.
+If the campaign can pass its first hurdle and collect 20,000 signatures, the city's government will be tasked with drafting a counterproposal that satisfies the grassroots group.
+If the government fails, the group will need to rally another 170,000 signers to move the proposal to a referendum and then to a ballot, where a majority will be required to pass it.